Welcome to the Early Years!

 We Think Everywhere – Digital Landscapes of Possibility and New Creative Pedagogies

-Again this academic year, we are extremely lucky to be receiving funding from Erasmus+ (European Union Funding) to be part of a three-year project researching the use of digital media and the creative opportunities it is offers to young children.
-We continue to work with a network of schools in the UK and in Sweden to share our ideas and to discuss, as critical friends, the best ways to support our children to learn.
+In previous academic years we have been lucky to receive funding from Erasmus+ (European Union Funding) to be part of a three-year project researching the use of digital media and the creative opportunities it offers to young children.
+We have worked with a network of schools in the UK and in Sweden to share our ideas and to discuss, as critical friends, the best ways to support our children to learn.

 Miss Smallwood and Mrs Archer’s latest reflective accounts…

 Find out more about this research project via our We Think Everywhere website by clicking on the link below…

 Click on the links below to read some of our summative documentation from previous projects.

 Short, medium and long term planning for mathematics in Nursery is based on the new EYFS curriculum guidance, Development Matters and to fit with the intent of the curriculum for our school.
 It is also underpinned by guidance from NCETM, NRICH and White Rose Maths.
 There are many opportunities for the children to apply and develop their numeracy skills throughout the sessions.
 Many of these give the children the opportunity to solve number problems in everyday situations.
 Children also develop knowledge and understanding of instructional language to support this learning.

 - During snack time children are supported to experience a weekly mathematics focus which is rotated on a half termly basis.
 This is to ensure children experience full coverage as part of a spiral curriculum.
 Educators offer a range of learning activities to cover each curriculum area.
 They cover;

 - Cardinality and counting

 - During the daily register time children collaborate to count each other and this gives opportunity for children to discuss and develop their ideas related to numbers and the relationships between them.
 Children represent number in many different ways and this gives the opportunity for the teacher to support learning relating to counting, cardinality and number composition.